Skip to Main Content

 Welcome to the HCC's Northeast College Libraries' Annual Reading Challenge page for Spring 2025.

-Reward: An HCC swag item or freebie, and one (1) library raffle prize entry for the drawing at the end of the month.
-Students will be notified of the raffle drawing outcome no later than Friday March 7, 2025 and must claim their freebie (or prize) at an HCC Northeast College library location of their choosing.
+Rewards: An HCC swag item or freebie, and one (1) library raffle prize entry for the drawing at the end of the month.
+Students will be notified of the raffle drawing outcome no later than Wednesday May 7, 2025 and must claim their freebie (or prize) at an HCC Northeast College library location of their choosing.

 Qualifying students who successfully complete all five (5) Spring 2025 Challenges will receive a digital Certificate of Achievement from HCC's Northeast College Libraries at their HCC student email address and will be entered into a bonus raffle prize drawing!